trungk18/trungk18.github.io/_posts/2020-05-30-javascript-closure.md

 ### Event handler

-Much of the code written in front-end JavaScript is event-based.
+Much of the code written in front-end JavaScript is **event-based**.
 You define some behavior, and then attach it to an event that is triggered by the user (such as a click or a keypress).
 The code is attached as a callback (a single function that is executed in response to the event).

 For instance, suppose we want to add buttons to a page to adjust the text size.
 One way of doing this is to specify the font-size of the body element (in pixels), and then set the size of the other elements on the page (such as headers) using the relative em unit: